Fathers at work

 Our Head of Research, Adrienne Burgess, was special advisor to the House of Commons Women and Equalities Committee's inquiry on fathers and the workplace, whose report was published in 2018

-We’re campaigning for six weeks’ well-paid leave for fathers/partners in their baby’s first year – working alongside partner organisations including Pregnant Then Screwed and Future Men to push for this to be included in party manifestos for the next general election, expected in 2024
+We’re campaigning for six weeks’ well-paid leave for fathers/partners in their baby’s first year – working alongside partner organisations including Pregnant Then Screwed, the Dad Shift, and Future Men

 Our 'Six weeks for dads' parliamentary petition attracted more than 14,000 signatures, smashing the target of 10,000 required to trigger a Government response.
 Find out how to support the campaign here

 We’re part of the Flex For All coalition, which is campaigning for a Day 1 right to flexible working.
-We welcome the Government’s decision to remove the length of service restriction on who has a ‘right to request’ flexible working, but this still leaves employees in a risky position if they ask.
-We want the onus to shift, making flexible working the default unless employers can justify why flexibility is not possible
+New flexible working rules from April 2024 introduced the 'right to request' as a Day 1 right, rather than the right to work flexibly - this still leaves employees in a risky position if they ask.
+We want the onus to shift, making flexible working the default unless employers can justify why flexibility is not possible.
+Labour has promised flexible working by default in its Employment Rights Bill, announced in the King's Speech in July 2024

 In addition to our Cash or Carry and Lockdown Fathers evidence reviews, we monitor, analyse and report on official data about fathers’ and mothers’ work and caregiving patterns, for example via our Closing the Gap report